MackHeller/project-team-24-public/deliverables/iteration-01.review.md

  * List the few (2-5) high-level concepts that should guide your work for the next few weeks.
  * These concepts should help you prioritize features and decide on where to focus your efforts.

+ - Aim for high-utility/low-tasks first
+ - Set concrete deadlines for team to follow rather than just priorities